dhawk/concurrent-pascal-compiler/interrupt-problems.md

 }
 ~~~

-The most recent velocity measurement is kept in a global variable.
+The most recent velocity measurement is kept in a global variable `velocity`.

 TMR0 has been set up to interrupt upon the completion of each ADC reading (details not shown).
-Upon each of these interrupts the ADC value is saved to the global velocity variable and then another ADC reading is started (details not shown).
+Upon each of these interrupts the ADC value is saved to the global `velocity` variable and then another ADC reading is started (details not shown).

 The main code continuously updates the throttle setting based on the latest velocity reading and desired speed setting.